watersofoblivion/b/README.md

-B's Tutorial
+An Impractical Introduction to Computer Science
 ===

-This is a "tutorial" of sorts on Computer Programming to help you get the feel of it.
+This is a "tutorial" of sorts on Computer Programming to help non-programmers get the feel of how computers.
 It is not meant to be a practical introduction that will get you programming today.
 (If I had wanted that, I would have included *totally* different resources.)
 As a matter of fact, it is intentionally impractical: the things covered here are things you'd never actually use to write "real" computer programs.

 Instead, it is meant to introduce you to "how computers work" at a couple of different levels of abstraction --one very low (Assembly) and one very high (λ Calculus)-- so that you can understand the very fundamentals and it strips away some of the "magic" that computers sometimes seem to be doing.
 The things presented here are the "lingua franca" of computers.
 Once you understand this, everything else is just a variant of it and translates to it.